maciejglownia/StoikCytatQuiz/app/README.md

    - null safety,
    - generate privacy policy,
 5. Publish application on Play Store
+6. I should test application more carefully before publish it.
+Also ask other developers for help to test it.
+Then there is a chance that someone will take a fresh look at the application and it helps avoid bugs.

 ### Summary ###
 There are many concepts, more of them I saw first time.
 They need to be repeat to understand them